Shad White: Career

 In 2010, White worked as Policy and Research Director for Alan Nunnelee's successful campaign for Congress.
 White was later hired by Phil Bryant to work as Director of Policy in Bryant's office while Bryant was serving as Lieutenant Governor of Mississippi.
 In 2015, White again worked for Bryant as campaign manager for Bryant's re-election campaign.

 From 2016 to 2017, White worked as a litigation attorney at Butler Snow, LLP, in Ridgeland, Mississippi.
 During that time, he also served as a special prosecutor in Rankin County, Mississippi.
 In December 2017, White was named as the director of the Mississippi Justice Institute.
 While White served as Director, the Mississippi Justice Institute successfully defended the constitutionality of charter schools in Mississippi in a trial court and won an Open Meetings Act case against the Lauderdale County Board of Supervisors and Natchez city government.

+He is a Certified Fraud Examiner.

 State auditor

 On July 6, 2018, Governor Phil Bryant announced that he would appoint White to serve as Mississippi's State Auditor following the resignation of Stacey Pickering.
 White is the first millennial to serve in a statewide office in the Deep South.
 Most political observers were surprised by his appointment.

 White was elected as State Auditor with no opposition in 2019.
+He won reelection in 2023 with 59% of the vote.

 During his time as State Auditor, White's office has investigated the largest public fraud scheme in state history.
 White's office also investigated pharmacy benefit managers, resulting in the largest civil settlement from a State Auditor's investigation in state history.
 White developed a program to increase government efficiency which was modeled after a similar program created by Rob Sand, the Democratic Iowa State Auditor.

+In February 2023, Brett Favre filed a defamation lawsuit against White, alleging White made false and defamatory statements related to Favre's ties to the Mississippi welfare scandal.
+In February 2024, White filed a counter suit as auditor asking the court to require Favre "...to repay the principal and interest he owes on $1.1 million in welfare funds."
+In August 2024, White published Mississippi Swindle: Brett Favre and the Welfare Scandal that Shocked America, which gives his perspective on the scandal.

 Personal life

-White, his wife Rina, and their children live in Flowood, Mississippi.
-They are members at St. Richard Church.
+White is married to Rina White (née Thomas); they have two daughters and a son, and live in Flowood, Mississippi.
+They are members at St. Richard Catholic Church in Jackson.